mioscape/tas_branded/README.md

 ## Contributing

-Bag Branded is a closed-source project and currently not open for external contributions.
+Bag Branded is now an open-source project, and we welcome external contributions!
+If you'd like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-This project is not licensed for open-source use.
-All rights reserved.
+This project is licensed under the [MIT License](LICENSE.md).
+Feel free to use, modify, and distribute the code as per the terms of the license.